salzman-lab/SICILIAN/README.md

 ```
 `annotation_name` can be set to any arbitrary name but we recommend it contains the name and the version of the annotation (i.e., `hg38_gencode_v33`).
 After running the above command,`create_annotator.py` will create 3 different pickle files in the current working directory (determined by `os.getcwd()` in python): `annotation_name.pkl`, `annotation_name_exon_bounds.pkl`, and `annotation_name_splices.pkl`.
-- `annotation_name.pkl`: is a required input for SICILIAN and is used to add gene names to junction ids
+- `annotation_name.pkl`: is a required input for SICILIAN and is used to add gene names to junction IDs
 - `annotation_name_exon_bounds.pkl`: is an optional input for SICILIAN and is used to determine whether or not each splice site (5' and 3') of a splice junction is an annotated exon boundary
 - `annotation_name_splices.pkl`: is an optional input for SICILIAN and is used to determine whether or not the splice junction is annotated in the annotation gtf file
 ### Input parameters for SICILIAN:
 Update the input parameters in `SICILIAN.py` script with information about your sample, genome assembly and annotations, and STAR alignment.
-* `data_path`: specifies path to the directory that contains the fastq files for the input RNA-Seq data.
+* `data_path`: specifies the path to the directory that contains the fastq files for the input RNA-Seq data.
 * `names`: specifies the name of the fastq file for the input RNA-Seq data (without suffix)
 * `r_ends`: list of unique endings for the file names of R1 and R2 fastq files.
 Example: `r_ends = ["_1.fastq.gz", "_2.fastq.gz"]`
-* `out_dir`: specifies path to the directory that will contain the folder specified by `run_name` for SICILIAN output files.
+* `out_dir`: specifies the path to the directory that will contain the folder specified by `run_name` for SICILIAN output files.
 * `run_name`: folder name for the SICILIAN output files.
 * `star_path`: the path to the STAR executable file
 * `star_ref_path`: the path to t:q